rockman007372/Obsidian-Vault/CS3230 Lecture 2 - Order of Growth.md

 3. processor execute ins
 4. return result to ram

-- word is the basic storage of RAM
+Word is the basic storage of RAM

-### How to measure running time
+## How to measure running time

 Mathematically: number of instructions taken in Word-RAM model.